 Dr. Howard Thomas

 Volunteers in the Birds and Mammals Department assist with many tasks associated with maintaining the extensive collection.
 This includes specimen preparation, assembling and numbering skeletons, entering records in the Department's database, and checking the collection for pest activity.
+The Department prefers volunteers with a science background and openings are limited.
+You must be at least 18 years of age.
 If you are interested in this or other volunteer opportunities, please complete an online application.
 The Director of Volunteers will contact you to schedule an interview or invite you to an introduction to the Museum.